Chapter 16 : What Friends Are For

-I couldn’t stand his arrogance.
+I couldn’t stand it.
 “Yes I am.
 It’s my birthday today and I don’t want to spend the whole evening scraping slime off the desks in the Potions dungeons.
-But it looks like I’ll have to do everything myself though, since you’re being absolutely no help.
+But it looks like I’ll have to do everything myself, since you’re being absolutely no help.
 You’re even using magic, which you’re not supposed to do, and still you’ve only cleaned about three inches of that desk.”

 “Oh come on, old Sluggy’s just left and he won’t be back for a while.
 He’ll never know.”
 He still had that aggravating grin on his face.

 I didn’t answer and finished scraping the last of the mess off the table, still without magic, and moved on to another table.
 I didn’t want to give him the satisfaction that he was right and it would be fine to use magic.

-“Why are you in detention too?”
-I asked him.
+“Why are you in detention anyway?”
+I finally asked.
 “I didn’t think Slughorn gave you one.”

 “Nah, this one is from McGonagall.
 She’s run out of things for me to do, and this needed to be done so she’s having me help out other professors.
 And it’s been really boring, now that James is too busy being in love to have time for fun anymore, so I’m in no hurry.”